 In 2018, Santa Rosa Water (SRW) hired The Reed Group, Inc (TRGI) to develop a tenyear long-range financial plan, followed by a thorough cost of service analysis and recommendation of a new water and wastewater fee schedule.
-TRGI found SRW's financial health is such that at the end of the current fee schedule, set to conclude on June 30, 2021, only moderate annual water and wastewater rate increases are needed.
+TRGI found SRW's financial health is such that at the end of the current fee schedule, set to conclude on June 30, 2021, only moderate annual water and wastewater rate increases would be required.
 Proposed increases between 2-4% each year for water fixed and usage charges and 2% each year for wastewater fixed and usage charges are proposed to help ensure that SRW continues to meet all service and financial obligations.
-In July 2021, SRW amended the TRGI contract to have TRGI analyze and update the Water Shortage Charge Structure, which is part of the City's Water Shortage Contingency Plan.
-The City's Water Shortage Contingency Plan is an element of its Urban Water Management Plan that is required by State law, and an update to the Plans is due to the State on July 1, 2021.
-To assist SRW with managing water supply and potential financial deficits during declared stages of drought or emergency, an update to the Water Shortage Charge structure is also being proposed.
+In July 2019, SRW amended the TRGI contract to have TRGI analyze and update the Water Shortage Rate Structure, which is part of the City's Water Shortage Contingency Plan.
+The City's Water Shortage Contingency Plan is required by State law and an update to the Shortage Plan is due to the State on July 1, 2021.
+To assist SRW with managing water supply and potential financial deficits during declared stages of drought or water shortage emergency, an update to the Water Shortage Rate structure is also being proposed, including implementation of a water shortage charge of 5-45% during water shortage Stages 2 through 8 respectively, as well as implementation of allocations for individual water service accounts beginning in water shortage Stages 5 through 8 and Excess Use Penalties to ensure enforcement of the allocations.